 Life always offers you a second chance, It's called tomorrow.
 Live with no regrets.
 Only look back to the past to see how far you have come.

-Your body has gone through enough abuse.
+Your body is constantly fighting stress.
 Reward yourself with a nice message, or anything relaxing.
 Your body will thank you!

 Focused breathing will help balance the nervous system and relieve stress.
 It's like exercising without the physical stress of the exercise.